Can I make more than one application?

 All applicants are interviewed as part of our recruitment process.
 Generally these are face to face, as we really want to meet you in person however each hiring manager may also offer interviews online.
 Delivering inspiring and unique experiences for our guests (manuhiri) is what we’re all about so meeting you in person gives you the best chance to highlight how you can play a part in achieving this.
 If you are currently in NZ you may be asked to attend one of our face to face interview weekends in April or early May.

 NB: Some roles do not offer online interviews and face to face interviews are compulsory.

 All successful applicants will be notified as soon as possible after their interview by phone or email.
 Final offers of employment and employment agreements to sign and return will be emailed.
 Most positions will have a start date between mid-June and early July.

-Currently New Zealand borders are closed for most visitors and we’re unsure if this will change before the start of the ski season.
-For those international applicants in New Zealand you will need to have a valid work visa.
-In most cases this is may be a working holiday visa.
-A declaration must be signed stating applicants are eligible to work in New Zealand for the duration of their contract however if your visa expires before the end of the season, please apply ensuring that the expiry date is noted in your application..
+We welcome applications from overseas however applicants should secure the right to work in New Zealand and will need to have a valid work visa.
+In most cases this may be a working holiday visa.
+A declaration must be signed stating applicants are eligible to work in New Zealand for the duration of their contract however if your visa expires before the end of the season, please apply ensuring that the expiry date is noted in your application.